ZeusExMachina/DnD_Map_Generator/README.md

 # Viewing and using the DnD Map Generator
-The DnD Map Generator is deployed and can be found at https://dungeon-in-a-jiffy-e9931.web.app/
+The DnD Map Generator is deployed and can be found at https://dungeon-in-a-jiffy-e9931.web.app/.
+A formal description of this project is shown from the end of this section.

 The Generator is intended to be used with a touch-table or top-down projector for full interaction with in-real-life DnD character minatures.
 However, the main features can still be observed by doing the following:
 1. Open your first tab/window of the DnD Map Generator